-To be clear: what nature has created, is not easy to replace.
+To be clear: What nature has created, is not easy to replace.
 An implant – an artificial root – will therefore not be precisely equal to the root of your own tooth or molar, but will nevertheless come as close as possible to most of its characteristics.

 If your set of false teeth are not firmly stuck to your jaw, you might consider the possibility of implants.
 Your dentures will be firm again.
 Missing teeth or molars can also be replaced by implants.
 In all these cases you will eat, talk and laugh just like before.

 For all those who want to be treated with implants it is important to know that good mouth hygiene is a condition for long lasting success.
-It is also important to know that smoking can get in the way of succesful treatment with implants.
+It is also important to know that smoking can get in the way of successful treatment with implants.